HemantaKG/hkdoc/notes/infiniband_principles.md

 - What is non-blocking netwrok?
 - What is semi-non-blocking netwrok?
 How to calculate blocking ratio?
 - Unicast and Multicast (no broadcast in infiniBand)
 - What is LID and who provides LID?
-What are the LID ranges?
+What are the LID ranges? (it is layer two address)
 - What is partitioning in InfiniBand?
 What is use of it?
 ----

 - What is GID (Global Indentifier)?
 What is the use of it?
+- What is responsibility of MAD (Management Datagram)
+- What is responsibility of SM (Subnet Manager?
+LFT (Linear Forwording Table)?
 -